rspeer/python-ftfy/README.md

+## ftfy: fixes text for you

-A simple module for making text less broken.
+This is a simple module for making text less broken.
 Works in Python 2.7, Python 3.2, or later.

 Its main function, `fix_text` aka `ftfy`, performs the following operations on a Unicode string: